top of page

 vr .jpg

 When Covid first hit us we went into react mode!
-We reached out to as may Shedderz as possible in a bit of a panic to be honest!
-We soon got 'Zoomed' out!
+We reached out to as may Shedderz as possible in a bit of a panic and we soon got 'Zoomed' out!
 Once the initial shock wave was over we moved into 'respond' and started to look at new innovative ways to engage some of our harder to reach youngsters.

 Thanks to the Steve Morgan Foundation we got funding for the young Shedderz to create their own mobile app and to create an online platform of our own - an invitation only platform for young people, by young people.